Nabizzle/GoPro-App/Docs/README.md

 ![Quik App Pairing Screen](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/Quik%20App%20Pairing%20Screen.png)

-If you have not already done so, open the app.
+If you have not already done so, open the app and select the correct GoPro from the drop down in the lower left.
+The number of the GoPro is written on the top in silver marker.
 > **Note**
 >
-> In this state, one the theme switcher, GoPro selector, and connection button should be functional.
+> In this state, only the theme switcher, GoPro selector, and connection button should be functional.
 This is to prevent you from sending commands before the GoPro
 > is connected to.

 Press the "Open Connection" button.
 When you have done this, the following prompt will appear.